-We are going to build the approximately 10,000 square metre New Islands Brygge School in Amager, Copenhagen.
+In 2021 we finished the 10.000 square metres large New Islands Brygge School in Amager, Copenhagen.
 The school is an addition to the existing Islands Brygge School.
-The building will accommodate 784 6th-9th-grade pupils.
+The building accommodates 784 6th-9th-grade pupils.

 New Islands Brygge School

-Sustainability, Culture and sports facilities, Earthworks, sewerage and piling, Project development, Shell construction, Education and research
+ESG, Culture and sports facilities, Earthworks, sewerage and piling, Shell construction, Education and research

 Copenhagen Municipality, Byggeri København

 Architect: CF Møller

 The school in Islands Brygge in Copenhagen has been extended.
 We have built a new school building that accommodates the school’s 784 6th-9th-grade pupils.
 The new building gives the school’s teachers, pupils and staff a high-quality school that sets the stage for playing and learning with a special focus on the indoor climate and a good outdoor environment with room for teaching, recreation and an inviting arrival area.
 The school will also be a gathering point for the local associations and sports clubs, which is why the ground floor is open and easily accessible, so everyone feels welcome at the school.

 We collaborated with the architects at CF Møller on this project.
 The collaboration has made it possible to create a school that secures a good balance between movement and room for concentration, and which will offer great variation for any learning situation and preference.
 Furthermore, the collaboration has enhanced creative ideas and innovative solutions.
 For instance, the new school has a dynamic series of roof landscapes that will comprise the school yard and areas that set the stage for the users of the school to play and hang out as they wish.